An Analytic Framework for Robust Training of Artificial Neural Networks: Preliminaries

 \section{Preliminaries}

 In this section, we provide a summary of the relevant concepts in learning theory, and formally describe the objects of our study.
+We refer the interested reader to \cite{shalev2014understanding} for a through discussion of learning theory.
 A goal of learning theory is to provide a way to decide on the learnability of a hypothesis class $\HH$ and quantize the hardness of a learning task for a learning rule $\AAA$ with respect to $\HH$.
 The complexity of a learning task is decided by its sample complexity function.
 The sample complexity is an integer-valued function that determines a lower bound on the size of the training set relative to a desired error magnitude $\epsilon$ and an error probability $\delta$.
 The training set is sampled from a domain set $\XX$ and is labeled by a labeling function $t:\XX\rightarrow\{+1,-1\}$.

 A restricted and strong form of learning is the probably approximately correct (PAC) learning.
 PAC learnability of $\HH$ means that a learning rule $\AAA$ exists that its sample complexity with respect to $\HH$ is only dependent on $\epsilon$ and $\delta$.
 In other words, not matter the task, the training set size is only proportional to the desired generalization error.
+PAC learnability and uniform convergence are related through the fundamental theorem of statistical machine learning.

 A more relaxed notion of learnability is nonuniform learnability.
 The sample complexity in nonuniform learning is dependent on the optimal hypothesis.
 In other words, some hypotheses need a larger training set for $\AAA$ to successfully pass the learning task requirements.